AyushtheOG/Sleep-Apnea-Detection-1D-CNN/README.md

 MaxPooling1D layers to reduce spatial dimensions.

 Flatten and Dense layers (64 units) with a 50% Dropout rate to prevent overfitting.

+Acknowledgements
+AI assistance was used solely for writing the data parsing and preprocessing scripts to extract 30-second windows and build the dataset.
+The deep learning architecture (1D CNN), LOOCV implementation, and visualizations were developed independently.